alex-lin64/C-Shell/README.md

         printprompt_err() and printf_err(), which error checks printf and printing the prompt.

-    bugs:

-        there are no known bugs at the momment.

-    extra features:

-        there were no extra features implemented.

     how to compile:

         to compile, cd into the shell2 directory.